FarihaSiddiqui/Project-2/README.md

 ## Other visualizations

-#### Map showing Powerplant locations across Canada
+#### Map showing Powerplant locations across Canada:

 ![](static/images/map.png)

 ##### Analysis:
 - In Canada, the major power plants are hydraulic.
 This capacity has been developed where favourable geography and hydrography exist, primarily in Quebec, but also in British Columbia, Ontario, Labrador and Manitoba and Yukon.
 Ontario and New Brunswick are home to nuclear power stations.
-Alberta, Saskatchewan and Nova Scotia mainly use fossil fuels for their energuy source.
+Alberta, Saskatchewan, Nova Scotia  and nothern territories mainly use fossil fuels for their energuy source.
 In Prince Edward Island, wind is the major source of energy.
-In the nothern territories energy production is mainly based on fossil fuels.
 Nunavut energy is based on Petroleum.
 Solar however small (less than 1%) is being deployed in Ontario.

+#### Plots
+i.
+Stacked bar chart - Canada's electricity generation in the past 12 years.
+   Donut chart - Energy source distribution for 2019.

+ii.
+Horizontal stacked bar chart - Enegy source distribution for each province
+    Pie Chart - Power genration distribution across provinces. iii.
+Renewable vs. non-renewable energy sources

 ![](static/images/timeplot.png)
 ![](static/images/province.png)